Master's in Counseling Admissions

 - A notarized affidavit of good moral character

 - On-Campus interview with the Program Director or program faculty members.
 Out-of-state applicants or international applicants may contact the Program Director for alternate arrangements to meet this requirement.

 4. Written English proficiency demonstrated in a writing sample completed on-site.
 Out-of-state or international applicants may contact the Program Director for alternate arrangements for the writing sample.

 5. Minimum cumulative GPA of 3.0 on a 4.0 scale on the baccalaureate transcript.
 Applicants who meet this criterion do not need to submit results from the Graduate Record Examination (GRE) or Miller Analogies Test (MAT).
 Applicants with a minimum cumulative GPA of 2.99 or less may be considered for conditional admission once they have submitted their results from the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT) in addition to all required Admissions documents.
 Individuals who hold a master's degree from an accredited college or university are not required to provide GRE or MAT results.

-- Complete Graduate application for CHD program and submit with $25 application fee.
+- Complete Graduate application for CHD program

 - Arrange for all official transcripts (see above guidelines) to be sent to the Graduate Admissions Office (Official transcripts may not be e-mailed).